la2050/archive/_projects/2014/making-los-angeles-the-most-technologically-progressive-and-healthy-city-in-the-country.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Live” metrics?:
+    - Access to healthy food
+    - Healthcare access
+    - Exposure to air toxins
+    - Percent of imported water
+    - Obesity rates
+    - Rates of homelessness
+    - Walk/bike/transit score
+    - Acres and miles of polluted waterways
+    - Rates of mental illnesses
+    - >-
+      Percentage of residents receiving coordinated healthcare services (Dream Metric)
+    - Learn coding
   impact_metrics: >-
     Eat:1) Access to eateries in accordance with their fitness regimen.
 Users will see incentives/promotions associated with respective eateries as well